RedisLabs/redislabs-docs/content/platforms/kubernetes/tasks/set-up-ingress-controller.md

 Create a Redis Enterprise database with "TLS for all communication" enabled and "client authentication" disabled.

-The yaml to create this REDB must include `tlsMode: enabled` as shown in this example:
+The YAML to create this REDB must include `tlsMode: enabled` as shown in this example:

 ```yaml
 apiVersion: app.redislabs.com/v1alpha1